 An actuarial valuation, in respect of the defined benefit minimum, is performed at least once every three years.
 The latest valuation was made as of December 31, 2015 by Mercer (Canada) Limited.
-The calculations to December 31, 2016 are based upon an extrapolation from the December 31, 2015 valuation.
+The calculations to December 31, 2017 are based upon an extrapolation from the December 31, 2015 valuation.
 The next valuation will be performed and filed as at December 31, 2018.

-The best estimate obligation was calculated using the December 2015 actuarial valuation data and extrapolating the obligation forward to December 31, 2016 based on the best estimate assumptions, except for an adjustment for the actual returns of the Combined Contribution Accounts (CCA) for the calendar year 2016 which were 4.64%.
-Liabilities were calculated using the projected unit credit method, prorating on service.
-The extrapolation of the liabilities to December 31, 2016 is based on 2016 benefit disbursement information.
-The extrapolation does not reflect any new entrants who may have joined the plan after December 31, 2015.
+The best estimate obligation was calculated using the December 2015 actuarial valuation data and extrapolating the obligation forward two years to December 31, 2017 based on the best estimate assumptions, except for an adjustment for the actual returns of the Combined Contribution Account (CCA) for 2016 and 2017of 4.64% and 9.17%, respectively.
+Liabilities are calculated using the projected unit credit method, prorating on service.
+The extrapolation of the liabilities to December 31, 2017 is based on 2016 and 2017 benefit disbursement information.
+The extrapolation does not reflect any new entrants who may have joined the Plan after December 31, 2015.
 No other experiences have been reflected in the extrapolation.